Skip to main content Skip to complementary content

 3. In the Spaces list, select the space you want to manage.

-4. Click Space details and select Members.
+4. Click Space settings and select Members.

 Members list in a shared space